Frequently Asked Questions

 How many students apply each year?

 While the number varies from year to year, William & Mary Law School has a large applicant pool and admission is competitive.
-Over 1,500 applications were received for the Class of 2025.
+For the Class of 2026, the Law School received 2,248 applications.

 What is the size of the entering class?